SPRING SPECIAL, Limited Time Offer. Save $3,000 on a New System Installation. While Supplies Last. More details...

 How much does heat pump installation cost in San Francisco

 Ducted heat pump systems typically range from $8,000-$18,000 installed.
 Ductless mini-splits range from $4,000-$12,000.
-Federal tax credits and rebates can reduce costs by $2,000-$8,000.
+0% financing options are available.
 Call (925) 578-3379 for a free San Francisco estimate — we serve all San Mateo & San Francisco Counties neighborhoods.

 Do heat pumps work in cold weather?